Jeffery Magrum

 Jeffery J. Magrum is an American businessman, plumber, and politician serving as a member of the North Dakota Senate from the 8th district.
 He previously served in the North Dakota House of Representatives from the 28th district.

 Early life and education

-Mangrum is a native of Hazelton, North Dakota.
-He attended the North Dakota State College of Science for one year.
+Magrum is a native of Kintyre, North Dakota.
+He attended Napoleon High School and North Dakota State College of Science for one year.